skip to content

 She is currently completing her degree in Marine Biology at the University of Delaware, finding her passion in research, and just completed a term on the Support Team for the U.S. Youth Advisory Council for the UN Ocean Decade.

-Outside of her work with Heirs to Our Ocean, Amber enjoys kayaking, gardening, biking, and reading on the beach.
+Outside of her work with Heirs To Our Ocean, Amber enjoys kayaking, gardening, biking, and reading on the beach.
 She also continues to advocate for the environment in her personal life, from engaging in environmentally focused student-run organizations on campus to learning more about environmental racism affecting her community.

 Raina, in Hamburg, Germany, believes that environmental protection means protecting each other.